godwnwaswa/DrissChain/README.md

 First, download the latest release from: https://github.com/godwnwaswa/drisschain/releases.

-Extract the zip file, in the `DrissChain` folder, open up your terminal and install the required packages through `npm`:
+Extract the zip file, in the `Drisschain` folder, open up your terminal and install the required packages through `npm`:

 ```
 npm install